keenansamway/moral-lens/README.md

 # Moral Lens
- Decomposing Moral Reasoning in Language Models with Trolley Problems
+ Are Language Models Consequentialist or Deontological Moral Reasoners?

 ## Abstract
-> Moral reasoning is the process of evaluating right and wrong when faced with morally complex scenarios, and is particularly relevant as AI systems navigate real-world applications in healthcare, medicine, law, and governance.
-Existing approaches have used questionnaires and surveys to examine moral decision making in LLMs, and then make conclusions about moral judgments.
-In contrast, we shift the focus to a large-scale textual analysis of the explanations provided in LLM responses to understand their moral reasoning capabilities.
-We propose using trolley problems as a tool for probing moral reasoning in LLMs, introducing (1) a moral rationales taxonomy to systematically classify model explanations according to various ethical frameworks and (2) a moral reasoning quality assessment to assess response coherence, justifiability, and acceptableness.
+> As AI systems increasingly navigate applications in healthcare, law, and governance, understanding how they handle ethically complex scenarios becomes critical.
+Previous work has mainly examined the moral judgments in large language models (LLMs), rather than their underlying moral reasoning process.
+In contrast, we focus on a large-scale analysis of the moral reasoning traces provided by LLMs.
+Furthermore, unlike prior work that attempted to draw inferences from only a handful of moral dilemmas, our study leverages over 600 distinct trolley problems as probes for revealing the reasoning patterns that emerge within different LLMs.
+We introduce and test a taxonomy of moral rationales to systematically classify reasoning traces according to two main normative ethical theories: consequentialism and deontology.
+Our analysis reveals that LLM chains-of-thought tend to favor deontological principles based on moral obligations, while post-hoc explanations shift notably toward consequentialist rationales that emphasize utility.
+Our framework provides a foundation for understanding how LLMs process and articulate ethical considerations, an important step toward safe and interpretable deployment of LLMs in high-stakes decision-making environments.

 ![Figure 1](assets/figure1.png)